AxC1271/Pixel-Gate/README.md

 - VGA Display: The system that renders the binary image on a monitor.
 ---

-This README is just a summary of the project at a high level, please go into both the `Python` and `Verilog` submodules to read more in depth about the lower level implementation.
+This README is just a summary of the project at a high level, please go into both the `Python` and `SystemVerilog` submodules to read more in depth about the lower level implementation.